Design in Action

 The sector scoping process and Chiasma delivery has also enabled our researchers to publish and present all over the world.
 The research that has emanated from Design in Action includes papers - and subsequently successful grant applications - on such disparate topics as IP, cryptocurrencies and the blockchain, textiles and the circular economy and arts and humanities business models.

 An important part of DiA’s remit has been to promote the economic benefits of adopting design within industry to a wide audience.
-As of July 2015, we have hosted 14 public design events (including two Scottish Design Summits) to a total audience of nearly 3500.
+As of July 2015, we have hosted 14 public design events (including two Scottish Design Summits) to a total audience of 3500 people.

 Previous speakers have included: